 The Indian Academy of Pediatrics (IAP) launched a three-year (2021-2023) Presidential action plan on NC-ECD, IAP-Nurture [9].
 Key evidence-based actions that have been proposed to ensure that the NC-ECD components are incorporated in pediatric practice are: changing knowledge, perception, attitudes and practices of pediatricians; changing knowledge and perception of parents, medical students and allied professionals; and documentation.
 The 'Mumbai 2021 Call for Action' pledge taken by the members of IAP, National Neonatology Forum (NNF), and Federation of Obstetric and Gynaecological Societies of India (FOGSI), with support from WHO, and United Nations Children's Fund (UNICEF) at the Central IAP National Conference (PEDICON) 2021 displayed a strong commitment to provide an optimal healthy, safe, nurturing and enabling environment to all children from conception to three years of life [10].

-We, herein, present the position of IAP on providing NC-ECD for all children aged 0-3 years in India, supported by evidence collated from an exhaustive literature search.
+We, herein, present the position of IAP on providing NC-ECD for all children aged 0-3 years in India.

 Current Status